 - a.
 In accordance with s.
-409.967(3), F.S. and as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide, the Managed Care Plan shall submit: - Quarterly unaudited financial statements including the Achieved Savings Rebate exhibits, and an annual financial audit conducted by an independent certified public accountant (CPA) in accordance with generally accepted accounting principles (GAAP); - (2) If the Managed Care Plan is regulated by the Office of Insurance Regulation (OIR) annual statements prepared in accordance with statutory accounting principles.
-Statements shall be submitted to the Agency contract manager annually by April 1; and - b.
+409.967(3), F.S. and as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide, the Managed Care Plan shall submit: - (1) Quarterly and annual unaudited Achieved Savings Rebate (ASR) Financial Reports, and an annual financial statement audit conducted by an independent certified public accountant (CPA); - (2) Quarterly and annual National Association of Insurance Commissioners (NAIC) Financial Statements filed with the Office of Insurance Regulation and prepared in accordance with statutory accounting principles. - b.
 The Managed Care Plan shall pay to the Agency the expenses of the Agency's achieved savings rebate audit at the rates established by the Agency.
 Expenses shall include actual travel expenses, reasonable living expense allowances, compensation of the CPA and necessary attendant administrative costs of the Agency directly related to the audit/examination.
 The Managed Care Plan shall pay the Agency within twenty-one (21) days after presentation by the Agency of the detailed account of the charges and expenses. - c.
 At a Florida location by the date specified by the Agency's contracted CPA, the Managed Care Plan shall make available all books, accounts, documents, files and information that relate to the Managed Care Plan's Medicaid transactions. - (1) The Managed Care Plan shall cooperate in good faith with the Agency and the CPA. - (2) Records not in the Managed Care Plan's immediate possession must be made available to the Agency or the CPA in the Florida location specified by the Agency or the CPA within three (3) days after a request is made by the Agency or the CPA.
-If original records are required, and they cannot be made available in a Florida location as specified herein, the Managed Care Plan shall make the records available for the CPA to review at the applicable location and shall pay any expenses related to the CPA's review at that location. - (3) Failure to comply with such record requests shall be deemed a breach of Contract, and the Managed Care Plan shall be subject to sanctions as specified in Section XI, Sanctions.
+If original records are required, and they cannot be made available in a Florida location as specified herein, the Managed Care Plan shall make the records available for the CPA to review at the applicable location and shall pay any expenses related to the CPA's review at that location. - (3) Failure to comply with such record requests shall be deemed a breach of Contract, and the Managed Care Plan shall be subject to sanctions as specified in Section XI, Sanctions. - d.

-- d.
 In accordance with s.
-409.967(3)(g), F.S. and as specified below, if the Managed Care Plan exceeds the Agency-defined quality measures as specified below, the Managed Care Plan may retain up to an additional one percent (1%) of its revenue. - (1) For MMA and Comprehensive LTC managed care plans, the following shall apply: - (a) The Agency shall assign the HEDIS performance measures listed in d.(1)(c) a point value that correlates to the National Committee for Quality Assurance HEDIS National Means and Percentiles.
+409.967(3)(g), F.S. and as specified below, if the Managed Care Plan exceeds the Agency-defined quality measures as specified below, the Managed Care Plan may retain up to an additional one percent (1%) of its revenue. - (1) For MMA and Comprehensive LTC managed care plans, the following shall apply:

+(a) The Agency shall assign the HEDIS performance measures listed in d.(1)(c) a point value that correlates to the National Committee for Quality Assurance HEDIS National Means and Percentiles.
 The scores will be assigned according to the table below.
 Individual performance measures will be grouped and the scores averaged within each group.